 8 X 10 is the standard photo aspect ratio.
 Go to the Aspect Ratio option to preset it.

 After clicking, you will find a preset aspect ratio list.
 Different aspect ratios, such as 1: 1 (square), 4: 5 (8: 10), 5: 7, and 2 : 3 (4: 6), will appear.

 For instance, we will choose 4: 5 (8: 10).

 Once you choose your required aspect ratio, Photoshop will automatically enter the width and length box measurements.
 After entering the required aspect ratio, the image will jump to the 4: 5 (8: 10) aspect ratio option.

 Swapping the width and length value

-In between the width and length measurement box, you will find the Swap Icon.
-Click on it if you will require to swap the width and length value.
+You will find the Swap Icon between the width and length measurement box.
+Click on it if you must swap the width and length values.

-Using this option, you can smoothly switch within landscape and portrait mode.
+Using this option, you can smoothly switch between landscape and portrait modes.

 Selecting Customized Aspect Ratio

 Often you will need to put an aspect ratio option that is unavailable in the aspect ratio value.
 For example, you have to crop an image that requires an 11 X 15 aspect ratio, but this ratio option is unavailable in the preset option.
 How will you do that?